Polynesian Cultural Center, Oahu

-- Get a glimpse into the lifestyles, culture and customs of eight Pacific island nations
+- Get a glimpse into the lifestyles, culture and customs of six Pacific island nations

 - A huge open air "living museum" and cultural park featuring live music and dance performances, interactive exhibits and displays, arts and crafts, a luau, night show and much more

 - Plan to spend an entire day at the Polynesian Cultural Center

 - Located on Oahu's northeastern coast, about an hour drive north of Honolulu